DanielYohai/PluralsightProject0/tasks.md

 >>>
 ```

+Remember that you can run these unit tests from the Command Line Interface (CLI).

+Test the program from your CLI with `unittest`.

+`python -m unittest -v main.py`

+Alternatively, you can test the same program with `pytest`.

+`python -m pytest -v main.py`

 ## Task 2 - Create Python File `__init__.py`; `self.assertTrue()`

 Currently, a view of the entire code script should look like this: